 Parking Garages in walking distance:

-I found a spot through spothero.com for $10 for the day of the parade at the 550 Kearny Garage, just off the parade route, so it's possible!
+A couple of years back, I found a spot through Spot Hero for $10 for the day of the parade at the 550 Kearny Garage, right on the parade route, so it's possible.
 But I booked it almost a month in advance.
-Go to Chinatown parking to see spothero.com's parking lot choices and booking.

-See SF parking apps for a general review of the apps available in SF.
+See SF parking apps for a general review of the parking apps available in SF.

 BART and Muni (underground): Get off at the Montgomery or Powell Street stops, depending on where along the route you plan to go.